-- Another way of reducing the 3D Point Count and increase performance is to hide Objects in Layers while you work.
+- Another way of reducing the 3D Point Count and increase performance while you work is to hide Objects in Layers.
 You can then add the Layer Visibility Effect in Photo/Movie/Panorama Modes and turn on the Layer before rendering.

 - If you are working on a detailed Project which has both interior and exterior scenes and your hardware is having trouble keeping up with it, consider creating a different file for each: one for interior renders and one for exterior renders.
 There are many options for breaking down a complex Project into smaller parts.

 - When creating Projects of buildings with identical floors or serial houses, consider only adding interior detail to a single floor/house if the interiors of the rest are not going to be visible in any view.